aldebaran/qibuild/doc/tutos/intermediate/managing_deps.rst

 It also contains a small test that simply tries to launch hello.

+..
+FIXME!
-The sources of this example can be found here
+   The sources of this example can be found ...

 Extract the archive in your QiBuild worktree, you should end up with something looking like::